ThePlasmak/average-shot-length/README.md

-# average-shot-length
+# Introduction

- Get the average shot length of a video file.
+This Python script allows you to get the average shot length of a video file.
+It could be helpful to anyone studying film!